marlingod/Hadoop_note/AdvancedNotes.md

 Used by sufflehandler

 mapreduce.map.speculative
-* whether to allow speculative Execution for map taks
+* whether to allow speculative Execution for map tasks
 * CM default: false Recommendation false
 * Used by Mapreduce Application Master

 mapreduce.reduce.speculative
-* whether to allow speculative Execution for reduce taks
+* whether to allow speculative Execution for reduce tasks
 * CM default: false Recommendation false
 * Used by Mapreduce Application Master

-The Fair Scheduleer is the only scheduler recommneded by cloudera for production cluster
+The Fair Scheduler is the only scheduler recommended by cloudera for production cluster
-* the fair scheduler  organizsed YARN applications into pools
+* the fair scheduler  organized YARN applications into pools
   - Pools are also known as queues in YARN technologies
   - Each user get a pool named after the user
-  - Recources  are divided fairly between the pools
+  - Resources  are divided fairly between the pools
 * Fair scheduler
   - Allows resources  to be controlled proportionally -Promotes  efficient utilization of clusters resources
-  - Promoites fairness between schedulable entities
+  - Promotes fairness between schedulable entities
   - Allows short interactive and long production applications to co-exist
-  - Awrds  resources  to pools that most underserved
+  - Awards  resources  to pools that most underserved
-  - Gives  a container to the pool that has fwest resources  allocated
+  - Gives  a container to the pool that has fewest resources  allocated
 * Fair share of resources assigned to the pool is based on:
-  - the total resources available accross the cluster
+  - the total resources available across the cluster
   - the number of pools competing for cluster resources
-* Excess cluster capacity is spread accross all pools -the aim is to maintain the most even alocation possible so every pool received its fair share of resources
+* Excess cluster capacity is spread across all pools -the aim is to maintain the most even allocation possible so every pool received its fair share of resources
   - the fair share will never be higher than actual demand
-* Pool can use more than ehir fair share whenother pools are not in need of resourcemanager
+* Pool can use more than their fair share when other pools are not in need of resourcemanager
- - this happend when ther are no tasks eligible to run in  other pools
+ - this happened when their are no tasks eligible to run in  other pools

  * Single Resources Fairness
-  - Fair Scheduling with signle Resource fairness
+  - Fair Scheduling with single Resource fairness
     - Single applications on the basis of a single resource: Memory
 * Dominant Resource Fairness (DRF)
   - fair Scheduling with DRF(Recommended)
     Schedule based applications on the basis of both memory and CPU

-MIMUMIN RESOURCE:
+MINIMIN RESOURCE:
 * Minimum Resources are the minimum amount of resources that must be allocated to the pool prior to fair share allocation
-NO resources are baout to pool even when the minimum resources are configured
+NO resources are about to pool even when the minimum resources are configured

 Pools with weightsPools with high weights received more resources during allocation

 Fair Scheduler Preemption
 if yarn.scheduler.fair.preemption is enabled:
  - the fair scheduler kills containers  that belong to pools operating over their fair share beyond configurable timeouts
- - pools operatings below fair share received those reaped resources
+ - pools operating below fair share received those reaped resources
-  - not enable by defaukt
+  - not enable by default
 2 Types of scheduler preemption
 - Minimum share Preemption
-- Fair shre premeption
+- Fair share Preemption
-Preemtion avoiding killing container in a pool if it would cause that pool to being premting container in other pools -this prevent a potentially endless cycle of pools Use fair share preempton conservatively
+Preemption avoiding killing container in a pool if it would cause that pool to being preemption container in other pools -this prevent a potentially endless cycle of pools Use fair share preemption conservatively
-  - Set min share premeption timeouts to the number of seconds a pool under fair share before preemption should begin
+  - Set min share preemption timeouts to the number of seconds a pool under fair share before preemption should begin
   - Default is infinite

 Yarn Memory and CPU Settings
-yarn.nodemanager.resource.memeory-mb:
+yarn.nodemanager.resource.memory-mb:
-* Amount of RAM avaialbe on this host for YARN-managed Tasks
+* Amount of RAM available on this host for YARN-managed Tasks
 * Recommendation: the amount of RAM on host host minus the amount of ram need for non YARN managed work. (included memory needed by datanode daemons)
 * Used by nodemanagers
 yarn.nodemanager.resource.cpu-vcore
 * Number of cores avaialbel on this host for yarn managed tasks
-* recommnedation: Number of cores - 1
+* recommendation: Number of cores - 1

 yarn.scheduler.minimum-allocation-mb/yarn.scheduler.minimum-allocation-vcores
 * Minimum Amount of memory of cpu cores to allocate for a containers
 * Tasks request lower than these minimum will set these values
 * CM defaults L 1 GB 1 core
-Memory recommendations: Increase up to 4gb depending on your developper requirements
+Memory recommendations: Increase up to 4gb depending on your developer requirements
 * Core: Keep the defaults

 yarn.scheduler.increment-allocation-mb/vcores
-* taks with request that not multiples of these increment-allocation values  will rounded up to th enearest increments CM default 512MB 1 core
+* tasks with request that not multiples of these increment-allocation values  will rounded up to the nearest increments CM default 512MB 1 core

-mapreduce.amp.memory.mb /mapreduce.reduce.memory.mb
+mapreduce.Imapala.memory.mb /mapreduce.reduce.memory.mb
 * Amount of memory to allocation for map and reduce tasks
 * CM defaults 1Gb
-Reommendation Increase up to 4 gb depending on your application
+Recommendation Increase up to 4 gb depending on your application

 yarn.app.mapreduce.am.resource.mb
 * amount of the memory to allocation for the applicationMaster